 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.

 Dress Up Your Passport

-You Might Also Like:• 10 Less-Crowded Spring Break Destinations Across the U.S.
+You Might Also Like:• The 10 Best Fall Train Rides in the U.S.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.